SimpleDaemons/simple-sftpd/etc/README.md

 # System Integration Configuration

-This directory contains system-level configuration files for integrating ssftpd with various operating systems and services.
+This directory contains system-level configuration files for integrating simple-sftpd with various operating systems and services.

 ## 📁 Directory Structure